 According to Fred, the effects of the age of COVID will “drip into traditional advocacy” on a variety of levels.
 Examples include the struggle of litigating over Zoom; major constraints on “the art of advocacy”; trial prep in “Zoom-land”; a digital chokehold against courtroom hysterics; and a complete shift in the necessity of travel for litigators and witnesses.

 For more related insights, check out our first two interview stories of expert insight regarding disaster preparedness for business continuity and on consumer psychology.
-No matter your organization’s focus, Expert ENGINE is here to help you succeed in a quickly changing world, so tap into the Expert ENGINE panel for the expert you need to win your next big case!
+No matter your organization’s focus, Expert by Big Village is here to help you succeed in a quickly changing world, so tap into the Expert by Big Village network for the expert you need to win your next big case!